damienbelveze/learning_more_zotero/advanced_zotero/advanced_zotero.md

 Throughout this lesson, activities and demos will be led from the Zotero collection <a href="advanced_zotero.bib" download>"advanced Zotero"</a> that might download and import in your own Zotero library.

 # 1. How to deal with the storage limitation of Zotero cloud

+Each free account is limited to 300 MB storage on Zotero servers.
+The payment of extra-storage makes it possible for Zotero developers to provide the software itself free (like in "free beer") for all, but it's still a limit that can be bypassed.
+In 6th version, you might have used the Zotfile plugin to save your references and PDFs in a third-party server (Dropbox, OneDrive, Nextcloud).
+Zotfile has not been rewritten for the 7th version, but you may replace it with the Attanger plugin.

+However hosting group libraries remains a problem, since the storage group remains attached to the space dedicated to his/her creator.
+If they run out of space, moving references and PDFs to a third-party server won't be an alternative, because other members won't be able to access the underlying sqlite database which remains local on the group's manager computer.

+There are paying alternatives (Zotero monetizes hosting plans (unlimited storage for university's users and groups) with universities), but as a library we need to make choices, and we coud not afford so far to pay for such an agreement.

 ## 1.1 How to load a plugin in Zotero

+anytime we need to add a plugin into Zotero, we follow the same process:

 - Download the latest release (.xpi file) from:
         * Latest Stable